-The District voters did not approved the District's 2020-21 budget on July 16, 2021; however, the budget was represented and approved on July 28, 2020.
+The District voters approved the District's 2021-22 budget on May 18, 2021.

 TAX INFORMATION

 Real Property Tax Assessment and Rates

 The Town Assessor maintains the assessment records and prepares the annual assessment roll for the District.
 The following table sets forth the assessed and full valuation of taxable property, rates of tax per \$1,000 assessed valuation, and the District's real property tax levy for the five most recent fiscal years.